Mozetsu/gitmk/readme.md

 # gitmk (pronounced git make)

-Ever wanted to create remote repos directly from the comfort of the terminal instead of having to break the workflow and head over to github's website?
-Quite annoying.
-Created this package to solve that.

-gitmk can create and delete repos directly in the terminal, easily.
+Create and delete repos directly in the terminal, easily.

 ## Setup